 The Squamish Lil’wat Cultural Centre gratefully acknowledges the Government of Canada and the Resort Municipality of Whistler for their generous support of the Sister Posts and the Salish Summer Carving Series.

-Guests are encouraged to join Master Carver Xwalacktun, and Apprentice Brandon Hall to witness the Salish Summer Carving Series on Tuesday through Sunday at the entrance to the Squamish Lil’wat Cultural Centre until September 3, 2023, and can join a Salish Summer Carving guided tour at 11am Tuesday through Saturday included with Museum Admission.
+Guests connected with Master Carver Xwalacktun, and Apprentice Brandon Hall, witnessing the Salish Summer Carving Series on Tuesday through Sunday at the entrance to the Squamish Lil’wat Cultural Centre until September 3, 2023, and were able to join a Salish Summer Carving guided tour at 11am Tuesday through Saturday included with Museum Admission.